dcs619/dcs619.github.io/content/pages/1--projects/index.md

 EMRS

 EMRS is a Winforms app to automatically monitor, report, and recover health statuses of local machines, servers, or clusters.
 EMRS was written in C# using .NET 2.0 with Web Services and MSSQL.

+SSTP

+SSTP was a sales tax project website with secure logins, Flash-based chatroom, mailing lists, and profiles.
+Sunset in 2009.